Der1248/Labyrinthus/README.txt

 License:
 See README.txt in each mod for more information
-Every code written by me is LGPLv2.1 and CC-BY-SA
+Every code written by me is LGPLv2.1

-notes:
+Notes:
 meselamp in default mod changed